Investment Property Mortgage Rates What Should You Expect To Pay

 Owner financing, as the term implies, means that the owner of the property agrees to finance your purchase, rather than going through a traditional lender.
 This method often requires the loan to be paid off after a relatively short term (for example, five years), either by a balloon payment (a large payment at the end of the term) or a refinance to a mortgage.

 The advantage to you is that you don’t need to go through the traditional approval process, including a property appraisal.
-But the interest rates can be very high on owner financing loans, and balloon payments can be challenging to afford.
+However, the interest rates can be very high on owner financing loans, and balloon payments can be challenging to afford.

 If you already own one home and have significant equity, you can use a cash-out refinance loan or home equity loan to borrow against that equity and use it to buy a second property.